awesomemotive/WP-Mail-SMTP/readme.txt

 1. Screenshot of the Options > Email panel.

 == Changelog ==

+= 0.8.6 =
+* The Settings link really does work this time, promise.
+Apologies for the unnecessary updates.

 = 0.8.5 =
 * Bugfix, the settings link on the Plugin page was broken by 0.8.4.